The Magic of Rare Earth Elements & the Hypocrisy of Clean Energy

 It should be of no surprise that these metals, whose processing is so toxic, need to be known to the general public NOT as pollutants, but as the key to ushering in an era of “clean energy.”

 Most of us don’t think much about REEs.
 But our modern lives would be impossible without them.
 There are 17 in all, and from cellphones to missile guidance systems, rare-earth metals are an essential component of thousands of consumer products and military weapons.
+The rarest of the rare is francium – at $1 billion per gram.
+However, one gram of francium has never been observed.
+One of the most important is neodymium, because it’s used in permanent magnets.

 Like Li, we also say, “How could we have known?”
 Just as we couldn’t have foreseen how addictive the drugs Big Pharma fed us would become, little did we realize how addictive our technological devices would become, nor did we understand the dark secrets of how they were made.